-Roles: UX researcher and designer
+Roles: UX Designer and Researcher

 Many artists are moving towards NFTs to find new audiences for their artworks.
 NFT's are a way of categorizing digital artworks that enables designers to monetize their work.
 It's supposed to be a quicker process and a more accessible way for designers to produce work and reap the rewards for their creativity.

 Working digitally helps me to see my work through a different lens.
 A computer usually is my last step when I’m creating after completing all the prep work.
 When asked to collaborate with Studio 606 on NFTs, I jumped at the chance.
 After some research we found the mechanics behind randomizing the NFTs.

 I am a painter and illustrator at heart.
 When I create, I reach for pencils, paper, inks and gouache.
 My color palette is limited, that way I can turn up the personality of the woodland creatures.
 I also designed the site at wildhighclub.com